hdescottes/Rover/README.md

 Assume that the square directly North from (x, y) is (x, y+1).

 INPUT:
-The first line of input is the upper-right coordinates of the plateauDto, the lower-left coordinates are assumed to be 0,0.
+<br>The first line of input is the upper-right coordinates of the plateauDto, the
+lower-left coordinates are assumed to be 0,0.
 The rest of the input is information pertaining to the rovers that have been deployed.
 Each roverDto has two lines of input.
 The first line gives the